dukelec/cdbus_gui/Readme.md

 `pip3 install pythoncrc json5 websockets pyserial u-msgpack-python aiohttp IntelHex`

 #### Usage:
-Run `main.py`, then open url in your web browser: http://localhost:8910
+Run `main.py`, then open the following URL in your web browser: http://localhost:8910

-The underlying protocol for Serial Port is CDBUS, which uses the following frame format:
+The underlying protocol for serial port is CDBUS, which uses the following frame format:
 `src, dst, len, [payload], crc_l, crc_h`

 Each frame includes a 3-byte header, a variable-length payload, and a 2-byte CRC (identical to Modbus CRC).